-When a car strikes a pedestrian, the pedestrian is the big loser.
-Every year about 1,200 people in Wisconsin are injured by cars: incapacitating trauma to the head and brain, severe lacerations, broken and crushed bones and worse.
+Our Oak Creek pedestrian accident attorneys know that when a car strikes a pedestrian, the pedestrian is the big loser.
+Every year about 1,200 people in Wisconsin are injured by cars: incapacitating trauma to the head and brain, severe lacerations, broken and crushed bones, and worse.
 A large number of these victims are kids.
 About 60 pedestrian accidents are fatal.

 The duty of care is a legal concept that holds drivers accountable for injuries caused by their negligence or inattention.
 A driver never has the right to strike another person, even when the other person is crossing the street against the light.
 Any failure to show reasonable care constitutes negligence, which is key to compensation.